-- 5.13 in concert with MILORAD KRNOJELAC and others ordered the guards to beat detainees even for minor violations of the prison rules. - 5.14 The detainee FWS-54 was in charge of distributing food to the detainees.
-While giving him this task, he had been warned him not to give any extra food to any detainee.
+- 5.13 SAVO TODOVIC, in concert with MILORAD KRNOJELAC and MITAR RASEVIC, ordered the guards to beat detainees even for minor violations of the prison rules. - 5.14 The detainee FWS-54 was in charge of distributing food to the detainees.
+While giving him this task, SAVO TODOVIC had warned him not to give any extra food to any detainee.
 On 8 August 1992, FWS-54 gave an extra slice of bread to a detainee.
 As punishment the witness was kicked and beaten with a truncheon by a guard and locked in solitary confinement.
-He was released FWS-54 after four days. - 5.15 In the summer of 1992, the detainees A. M., F. M., H. T. and S., who passed messages to one another, were beaten by guards as a punishment. - 5.16 The guards also subjected the detainees to collective punishment.
-From the beginning of their confinement, the detainees were threatened with death if anyone tried to escape.
+MITAR RASEVIC released FWS-54 after four days. - 5.15 In the summer of 1992, the detainees A. M., F. M., H. T. and S., who passed messages to one another, were beaten by guards as a punishment. - 5.16 The guards also subjected the detainees to collective punishment.
+From the beginning of their confinement, the detainees were threatened by SAVO TODOVIC with death if anyone tried to escape.
 In June 1994, the detainee E. Z., who worked in the mechanical workshop at KP Dom, tried to escape.
 As a collective punishment, the food rations of all detainees in KP Dom were halved for at least 10 days.
-FWS-73 and at least 10 other detainees, all work companions of the escapee and the detainee in charge of the escapee's room, were called out from their rooms, one by one, and severely beaten by about 10 members of the prison staff.
+FWS-73 and at least 10 other detainees, all work companions of the escapee and the detainee in charge of the escapee's room, were called out from their rooms, one by one, and severely beaten by about 10 members of the prison staff, among them SAVO TODOVIC.
 FWS-73 was beaten and kicked mostly in his lower abdominal region for about 5 minutes.
 As further punishment, FWS-73 was locked in solitary confinement for 15 days.
 The detainee FWS-110 was locked in solitary confinement for several days.
-He was kicked so severely that FWS-110 lost consciousness.
+SAVO TODOVIC kicked him so severely that FWS-110 lost consciousness.